marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    4. Name the function `OnboardingStarter`.
    5. Set the authorization level of the function to `Anonymous`.

-4. Install the `durable-functions` via npm `npm install durable-functions`.
+4. Install the `durable-functions` package via npm `npm install durable-functions`.

    > 📝 **Tip** - Install the the `@types/node` npm package as a dev-dependency because this is needed for the build process.

-5. Adjust the `function.json` file of the HTTP starter to expose only an `POST` endpoint.
+5. Adjust the `function.json` file of the Durable Functions Client `OnboardingStarter` to expose only an `POST` endpoint:

    ```json
     "methods": [